kathleenmerc/zymo-research-assignment/README.md

 ## Objective

 As a front-end web developer, the goal was to build a new landing page based on a design mock.

+The page includes:
-The page consists of a hero section with prominent headings and a call-to-action button, an About section with titles and text, and a contact form including input fields and a submit button.
+- Hero section with prominent headings and a call-to-action button
+- 'About' section with titles and text
+- Contact form with input fields and a submit button

 Image of Design Mock:
 <p align="center">
   <img src="images/landing-page-mockup-design.png" alt="Design Mock" width="300">
 </p>

 ## Requirements